Hircinus/pixel/docs/Usage.md

 --p-font-landing-title: Nunito, sans-serif;
 --p-font-body: Arial,sans-serif;
 --p-font-code: "Ubuntu Mono",Consolas,"Courier New",monospace;

+--p-h1-size: 4.5rem;
+--p-h2-size: 3.5rem;
+--p-h3-size: 2rem;
+--p-h4-size: 1rem;
+--p-h5-size: 1rem;
+--p-h6-size: 1rem;
+/* Following variables only affect h1-h3 */
+--p-pad: 0.5rem;
+--p-margin: 0.5rem;
 }
 ```

+## Notices

+### Fonts

+Certain components come shipped in Pixel with different fonts than what most browsers ship with (Ubuntu mono and Nunito, for instance).
+Please note that Pixel only has the latin and latin-ext character configuration of these fonts and therefore may require you to install the fonts seperately in full or use fallback fonts if using text that does not fall within those ranges of characters.

+### Subject to change

+This document is meant to reflect the most recently documented features for the Pixel framework.
+This documentation is subject to change at any given moment.
+Certain classes, features, scripts, etc. may be discontinued without your warning.
+Be sure to consult this page often.

-As of right now (June 11, 2020), this is the end of this page.
+As of right now (June 12, 2020), this is the end of this page.
 Stay tuned!